smuellerDD/leancrypto/README.md

 The Doxygen documentation is automatically compiled if the Doxygen binary is found during the compilation run.

+The various header files contain data structures which are provided solely for the purpose that appropriate memory on stack can be allocated.
+These data structures do not consititute an API in the sense that calling applications should access member variables directly.
+If access to member variables is desired, proper accessor functions are available.
+This implies that changes to the data structures in newer versions of the library are not considered as API changes!

 # Testing

 ## Functional Testing